nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">:information_source: The <code>exit</code> command exists for your convenience.
-It performs the same task as the cross in the top bar and the Exit button in the File sub-menu item
+It performs the same task as the cross in the top bar and the Exit button in the File sub-menu item.
 </div>

 <hr class="command-separator">